 Why Chasing Hits of Happiness is Bad for You

 Have you ever achieved a seemingly big goal, only to feel deflated afterwards?
 Did you wonder why?
-If we chase the wrong goals, we get only a fleeting hit of happiness as we achieve them.
-Plenty of people live like this and it’s certainly one way to distract from feeling flat.
+If we chase the wrong goals, we get only a fleeting hit of happiness when we achieve them.

-The Difference Between Happiness and Fulfilment
+The Difference Between Happiness and Purposeful

-Happiness and fulfilment are very different things.
-I talk about ‘hits of happiness’ because they are high spikes, the fast fix – the bar of chocolate, the shopping spree, the booze- fuelled night out.
-All about you and great while it lasts – but short-lived.
+Happiness and purposeful are very different things.
+I talk about ‘hits of happiness’ because they are high spikes, the fast fix – the bar of chocolate, the shopping spree, the booze-fuelled night out.

-How to Use Negative Emotions as Fuel
+How to Use “Negative” Emotions as Fuel

 There’s so much science telling us how to be happier.
 We are taught that gratitude is good, using our signature strengths is smart and that mindfulness matters.
 Research shows positivity can unlock a healthy quota of happiness – if we work at it.

-It’s not that I disagree with positive psychology – but there are major problems here.
 What about those who have persevered with positive thinking but feel flat or dangerously down.
 Didn’t they work hard enough to get happy?

 People need reasons to be happy, not just tools.
-Research shows that negative events make life more meaningful than positive ones – even when they leave someone stressed and less happy in the moment.
+Research shows that negative events can sometimes make life more meaningful than positive ones – even when they leave someone stressed and less happy in the moment.
 How about that!

-Our emotions have always come with signposts to serve us.
-It’s been that way since fear had us run from the sabre-tooth-tiger.
 So maybe we’re mis-reading signposts?
 Think about it.
 Boredom stimulates creative problem-solving.
 Anxiety helps us avoid failing.
-Hating our work leads to a career transition.
+Hating our work leads to purposeful career redesign.

 Here’s how to apply this to your situation: